TomasHubelbauer/qr-channel/README.md

 ## Debugging

+- Use the video and canvas views in portrait to be able to verify that video to canvas drawing works correctly
+- Use the facing mode selector in portrait to switch between environment and use facing modes
+  - The user mode is production screen-to-screen workflow where the user faces the phone to the laptop and the devices connect
+  - The environment mode is debugging sequential workflow where the developer alternates the screens to guide the flow and debug
 - Clear iOS Safari website cache: Settings > Safari > Advanced > Website Data > `tomashubelbauer.github.io` > swipe
 - Make sure your iPhone is not in the power saver mode, otherwise camera access won't be granted to the page
 - Make sure you are not using the camera in another browser/tab if Chrome gives you a blank stream (2×2 pixels)